Intel Rapid Storage Technology

 As of 2020, it includes a RAID system capable of RAID levels 0, 1, 5, and 10, a block level SSD caching accelerator ("Smart Response Technology") with support for write-back and write-through modes for speed or data protection of any disk or RAID array, and support for intelligent caching, speedy recovery from certain issues, and for PCI Express based drives.
 Intel RST came in two variants, RST for desktops, and RSTe for enterprise scenarios, although for many chipsets, the user could choose as both variants will operate correctly.
 VROC was a part of Intel RSTe.
-The SATA RAID portion of the product family was called Intel RSTe and the NVMe* RAID portion was called Intel VROC.
+The SATA RAID portion of the product family was called Intel RSTe and the NVMe RAID portion was called Intel VROC.
 However, starting in Q1 2019, with the launch of Intel VROC 6.0, the Intel RSTe name was removed, and all RAID solutions in this product family were branded as Intel VROC.
 The SATA functionality remains, but is now branded as Intel VROC (SATA RAID).
 Intel RSTe is no longer a referenced product by Intel.
-The name may still appear in some legacy products, but all new references will solely use the Intel VROC nomenclature.).
+The name may still appear in some legacy products, but all new references will solely use the Intel VROC nomenclature.

 Intel RST is provided by a combination of firmware, chipset and CPU capabilities, and software.
 As such, the chipset, the firmware included in the BIOS, and the software installed by the user, must be compatible versions.
-Online forums and communities exist which compare the benefits of different versions of these, advise as to best compatibility for specified hardware, and modify existing firmware and software to allow optimal combinations or updates beyond those provided by the hardware manufacturers.

-Like all RAID (Redundant Array of Independent Disks), Intel RST RAID employs two or more physical hard disks which the operating system will treat as a single disk, in order to increase redundancy which avoids data loss (except RAID 0), and/or to increase the speed at which data is written to and/or read from a disk.
+Like all RAID (Redundant Array of Independent Disks), Intel RST RAID employs two or more physical hard disks which the operating system will treat as a single disk, in order to increase redundancy which avoids data loss (except RAID 0), or to increase the speed at which data is written to and read from a disk.
 Intel RST RAID does not provide new RAID levels.
 It allows different areas (e.g. partitions or logical volumes) on the same disk to be assigned to different RAID devices, unlike some other RAID controllers.
 Intel recommends to put any critical applications and data on a RAID 1, 5, or 10 volume, with redundancy to protect against data loss.
 The RAID 0 volume in Matrix RAID provides fast access to large files where data loss is not a critical issue but speed is; examples include video editing, swap files, and files that are backed up.
 Intel Matrix RAID, Intel Rapid RAID, and Intel Smart Response Technology are together described as Intel Rapid Storage Technology.